Charge density wave and finite-temperature transport in minimally twisted bilayer graphene: Finite-temperature transport

 \subsection{Non-Fermi-liquid temperature dependence in network}

 To recover the network from the 1D domain walls in the decoupled array limit, we include the electron scattering at the junctions.
 We note that the network model with $\mathcal{C}_{2z}\mathcal{T}$ symmetry is always gapless \cite{Efimkin2018}, and the scattering at the junction cannot induce direct backscattering (a manifestation of the valley symmetry in mTBLG).
 For $T\gg T^*=v_F/d$, there are two major sources of resistivity, (i) the inelastic scatterings within a domain wall and (ii) the scatterings at the junctions \cite{Lee2020}.
 Both (i) and (ii) can contribute to power-law finite-temperature resistivity.
 However, the contribution from (ii) is temperature independent at $K_c=1$ \cite{Lee2020} while (i) generates a linear-in-temperature behavior at $K_c=1$ for sufficiently high temperatures.
-We focus on the situations that (i) governs the temperature dependence of the resistivity.
-The contribution due to (ii) has been studied extensively in Ref.~\cite{Lee2020}.
+We focus on the situations where (i) governs the temperature dependence of the resistivity, which is complementary to Ref.~\cite{Lee2020} where the contribution due to (ii) has been studied extensively.

 We first consider the limit $\Xi_p(T) d\gg 1$, corresponding to the finite-temperature resistance is much larger than the resistance quanta ($h/e^2$).
 Since the resistance due to the scattering at the junction is of the order $h/e^2$, the transport of the network model is dominated by the inelastic scattering within a domain wall.
 This particular limit requires a sufficiently large $U_c$.
 The finite-temperature resistivity shows a non-Fermi-liquid behavior, $\rho(T) \propto T^{4K_c-3}$, at high temperatures, as illustrated in Fig.~\ref{Fig:NFL_R} and \ref{Fig:RT_CDW}.
 At intermediate temperatures and $K_c>3/4$, the domain walls without the inter-channel CDW show monotonic temperature dependence (Fig.~\ref{Fig:NFL_R}), while the domain walls with the inter-channel CDW demonstrate a nonmonotonic behavior and develop a local minimum around $T\sim\Delta_-$ (Fig.~\ref{Fig:RT_CDW}). $K_c<3/4$ corresponds to a strongly interacting domain wall, which gives rise to an insulator-like resistivity $T^{4K_c-3}$ for sufficiently high temperatures.
 In such a situation, the existence of the inter-channel CDW is harder to be observed in the finite-temperature resistivity.